RaSla/docker-magic/2-docker-compose/README.md

     `docker-compose.yml` MUST BE workable without `docker-compose.override.yml`.
     `docker-compose.yml` MAY necessarily require variables from a `.env` file

-    Sometimes, users put description of some service(s) in `docker-compose.override.yml` (it's good when such a service is optional), BUT if Application CAN'T work without this service(s) - you are wrong !
+    **Explanation**: Sometimes, users put description of some service(s) in `docker-compose.override.yml` (it's good when such a service is optional), BUT if your Application can't work without this service(s) - you are WRONG !

-1) **Make `docker-compose.override.yml` as Application-optional extension** - options,
+1) **Make `docker-compose.override.yml` as optional extension** - options,
- that extend or customize the application for specific cases.
+ that extend or customize the Application for specific cases.

     Like, `docker-compose.yml` contains MySQL-service definition
     ```yaml